KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ## About this documentation

-The online documentation is currently iOS only.
+The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-Note that type extensions are not included in this documentation.
+Note that extensions to native types are not included in this documentation.
+Future versions of this library will aim at adding protocols for these extensions, to make them appear in the documentation.

+## 🇸🇪 Localization

+KeyboardKit is localized in 50+ keyboard-specific locales:

+🇺🇸 🇦🇱 🇦🇪 🇧🇾 🇧🇬 🇦🇩 🇭🇷 🇨🇿 🇩🇰 🇳🇱 <br />
+🇧🇪 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 🇧🇪 🇨🇭 <br />
+🇬🇪 🇩🇪 🇦🇹 🇨🇭 🇬🇷 🇭🇺 🇮🇸 🇮🇪 🇮🇹 🇹🇯 <br />
+🇱🇻 🇱🇹 🇲🇰 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 <br />
+🇷🇴 🇷🇺 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 <br />